platformsh/platformsh-docs/docs/src/development/cli/_index.md

 ## 3. Use

-You can now run actions on your projects such as branching and merging and also simulate a local build of your codebase as if you were pushing a change to Platform.sh.
+Now you can run actions on your projects such as branching and merging.
+You can also simulate a local build of your codebase as if you were pushing a change to Platform.sh, including your services and data.

 To see all available commands, run `platform list`.
 To get more information on a particular command, preface that command with `help`: